coltongrainger/quamash/prelims/topology.md

 >
 > Which properties are preserved under continuous maps?

 Peter and I took a mock midterm: we both had forgotten how to apply sequential compactness.
+Eek!